British Rail Class 710: Background and specifications

+Contract award and construction

 In July 2015, TfL announced that it had placed a £260m order for 45 four-car Bombardier Aventra EMUs, with an option for 24 more four-car units plus further options to extend some or all units including option units to five cars.
 These are similar to the Class 345 and Class 720 trains that are currently used on the Elizabeth line and Greater Anglia services.